 Qualified charitable distributions (QCD): Up to $100,000 of qualified charitable distributions (QCD) reported on Form 1099-R can be excluded from income.
 For returns filing Married Filing Jointly, each spouse can exclude up to $100,000.
 Generally, a qualified charitable distribution is an otherwise taxable distribution from an IRA (other than an ongoing SEP or SIMPLE IRA) owned by an individual who is age 70½ or over at the time of the distribution that is paid directly from the IRA to a qualified charity.

 To enter qualified charitable distributions reported on a 1099-R, from the Main Menu of TaxSlayer Pro select:

 - Income Menu

 - IRA/Pension Distributions.

-- Select New and fill out the Payer’s Information.
+- Select New and enter the Payer’s Information.

-- Enter the Gross Distribution in Box 1 as it is shown on the 1099-R. Subtract the amount of any qualified charitable distribution from the gross distribution and enter the difference in Box 2a, Taxable amount.
-Continue to enter any other items reported on the 1099.
+- Enter the Gross Distribution in Box 1 as it is shown on the 1099-R. For Box 2a, subtract the amount of any qualified charitable distribution from the gross distribution and enter the difference.
+Continue to enter any other items reported on the 1099-R.

-NOTE: This is a guide on entering Qualified Charitable Contributions into the TaxSlayer Pro program.
+NOTE: This is a guide to entering Qualified Charitable Distributions into the TaxSlayer Pro program.
 This is not intended as tax advice.